elmccd/deployments-dashboard/README.md

 Make sure to call track with fail or success after sending `pending`, if you don't UI will not know if it's done and it will stay `pending` till next track call.

+## Persistence

+Server data about the servers is kept in memory, every restart of the server will clear saved status until next track requests arrive.

+## TODO:

+- remove single/all endpoints
+- more options to pass - author, description
+- nice UI
+- configurable UI
+- sorting / keeping order
+- deployments history
+- provide user config with templates for links & server defaults
+- more customizable

 ## Build Frontend